-The Management Board held 58 meetings during the reporting period.
+The Management Board held 53 meetings during the reporting period.
 It regularly discussed and debated current business developments as well as strategic topics such as the further development of business operations and key regulatory issues.
 Strategic topics include, for example, the annual strategy review and discussions relating to the footprint of the RBI Group.
-Discussions at these meetings also led to the decision to exit the Bulgarian market and sale of Raiffeisenbank Bulgaria to KBC Bank.
 Regulatory topics in this context include ongoing updates on auditing, compliance and internal rules and regulations.
-The Management Board addressed a large number of topics in 2021.
+The Management Board addressed a large number of topics in 2022.
 Those of relevance to RBI's governance are discussed in more detail below.